Dual Diagnosis Treatment Oswego, IL

 Taking Control - 8.4 miles from Oswego, IL

-Taking Control is a dual diagnosis treatment center in North Aurora, Illinois that offers treatment services for drug and alcohol addiction and mental health disorders that include PTSD as well as anorexia.
+Taking Control is a dual-diagnosis treatment center in North Aurora, IL that provides treatment services for drug and alcohol addiction and mental health disorders that include major depressive disorder as well as schizoid personality disorder.

 Address: 106 South Lincolnway, Suites A, B, D, E and F, North Aurora, IL 60542 in Kane County